Award Leader Training

 The time requirement differs depending on the Award level, i.e.

-Bronze = minimum of 15 hours over 3 months (note that Bronze participants are required to do an additional three months in one of the following activities: Skills, Service, Physical Recreation.
-If a participant chooses the Skills section to do their extra 3 months in, the minimum time requirement for Skills would become 30 hours over 6 months).
+At Bronze level = 1 hour each week (or 4 hours every 28 days) over 3 months/13 weeks (note that Bronze participants are required to do an additional three months in one of the following activities: Skills, Service, Physical Recreation.
+If a participant chooses the Physical Recreation section to do their extra 3 months in, the time requirement for Physical Recreation would become 6 months/26 weeks).

 For direct entrants (i.e. new participants with no previous Award) to Silver or Gold levels, participants need to add 6 months to one section of their choice (i.e. Skills or Service or Physical Recreation)